Mehul-N265/Mehul-N265/README.md

 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning typescript!
 - 💞️ I’m looking to collaborate on with you guys in Javascript.
+- Contact me - mehulnimbalkar265@gmail.com
-- Looking forward for your harmony.
+- Looking forward for your cooperation.